2hands10fingers/color-the-internet/README.md

 ## Currently
 - Looking for new ideas!
-- Hating how ugly the `variancechecker()` is.
+- Eating pasta
-- Eating pasta, not sleeping enough
+- Not sleeping enough

 Antonio M. Nogueras © 2017,